magv/ratracer/README.md

 * **list-outputs** [`--to`=*filename*]

-  Print the full list of outputs of the current trace.
+  Print the full list of outputs of the current trace, one line per output of the form `n name`, where `n` is the output's sequential number (starting from 0).

+* **rename-outputs** *filename*

+  Read a list of output names from a file in the same format as in **list-outputs**, and rename each listed output to the corresponding name.

 * **stat**